flare-foundation/docs/docs/tutorials/developing-on-top-of-flare/README.md

 ### Does Songbird support Ethereum-style contracts?

-Etheruem style contracts are supported by Songbird.
+Ethereum style contracts are supported by Songbird.

 ### Does Songbird support NFTs?